-And if your doctor believes there is something serious, e.g., a spinal tumor, infection, then get an imaging test right away.
+And if your doctor believes something serious, e.g., a spinal tumor or infection, then get an imaging test right away.

-Dr. Jimenez: Because Louis’ pain worsened while playing tennis and then ease during sleep, I diagnosed him with mechanical low back pain.
+Dr. Jimenez: Because Louis’ pain worsened while playing tennis and then eased during sleep, I diagnosed him with mechanical low back pain.

-This type of back pain comes on through mechanical activities or applying a load to the spine.
+This back pain occurs through mechanical activities or a load on the spine.

 Non-mechanical low back pain is pain that exists all the time.

 Dr. Jimenez: The treatment plan is focused on controlling pain and inflammation.

 I first recommended chiropractic treatment, physical therapy/massage, and heat/ice compress.

 After completing the course of treatment, I suggested Louis take naturally derived supplements:

 This would help reduce inflammation.